dwp/dataworks-kafka-reconciliation-infrastructure/README.md

 We want to reconcile the messages received from UC over the Kafka Broker, ensuring our consumers have received all messages, placed them in Hbase and are retrievable from Hbase.
 There is a chain of different products / applications which are used to validate the kafka input equals the Hbase output.

-The data reconciliation process compares the individual records across the timespan that have been imported from the data dump to the individual records that are exported to Crown.
-This provides very high confidence in the data quality and that no records are missing from the Kafka stream or have gone missing during the ingestion process.
+The data reconciliation process compares the individual records across the timespan that have been imported from Kafka to the individual records that are exported from HBase.
+This provides very high confidence in the data quality and that no records have been lost by the ingestion and export process.

 ### How & When
 The sequence of events which are chained, that create the 'Kafka Reconciliation Process'.